 Pronunciation of 'Mycobacterium'

-The word 'Mycobacterium' is a scientific term referring to a genus of bacteria, including species responsible for diseases like tuberculosis and leprosy.
+The word 'Mycobacterium' is a genus of Actinobacteria, known for its role in diseases like tuberculosis and leprosy.
 It is pronounced as 'ˌmaɪkoʊbækˈtɪəriəm' in English (en-US).

 Pronunciation Details